ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If possible, the AS SHOULD use one of the locales in the array, with preference to the first item in the array supported by the AS.
 If none of the given locales are supported, the AS MAY use a default locale.

-### Extending Interaction Modes {#request-interact-extend}

-Additional interaction start modes, finish modes, and hints are defined in [a registry TBD](#IANA).

-## Extending The Grant Request {#request-extending}

-The request object MAY be extended by registering new items in [a registry TBD](#IANA).
-Extensions SHOULD be orthogonal to other parameters.
-Extensions MUST document any aspects where the extension item affects or influences the values or behavior of other request and response objects.

 # Grant Response {#response}